travelingbear/markdown-previewer/README.md

 ### ✅ **Interactive Elements**
 - **Copy Code Buttons**: One-click copy functionality on all code blocks with visual feedback
+- **Print Support**: Well-formatted printing with optimized layout and typography
 - **Live Checkboxes**: Click checkboxes in preview to update source markdown automatically
 - **Save from Preview**: Press Ctrl+S (Cmd+S on Mac) to save directly from preview mode
 - **Mermaid.js Diagrams**: Full support for flowcharts, sequence diagrams, and more